appbaseio/Docs/content/docs/interactive/javascript.md

 ## Full-text Search

-Full-text search queries analyses all the combinations of a given value and assigns scores to results based on their match relevance.
-It uses ngram tokenizer which creates and matches all combinations of the query string.
-Read more about it <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-ngram-tokenizer.html" target="_blank">here</a>.
+Here, we will apply a full-text search query on a field with a n-gram analyzer applied to it.
+Instead of indexing the exact field value, an n-gram indexes multiple grams that constitute the field value when indexing.
+This allows for a granular querying experience, where even partial field values can be matched back, really useful when building auto-suggestion based search.
+You can read more about <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-ngram-tokenizer.html" target="_blank">n-grams here</a>.

-We'll do a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/full-text-queries.html" target="_blank">full-text search query</a> on the `name` field by using appbase-js [`search()`](/javascript/api-reference.html#search) method to fire a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html" target="_blank">match query</a> with our field `name` and query value.
+We'll do a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/full-text-queries.html" target="_blank">full-text search query</a> on the `name` field by using appbase-js [`search()`](/javascript/api-reference.html#search) method to fire a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html" target="_blank">match query</a> with our n-gram analyzed field `name` and query value.

 <br/>